INTERESTS: Programming, Japanese language, table tennis, graphics art, game design, piano, creating and meditation.

 What do you like best about 42?

-Everybody here is really passionate about things that most people would dismiss, for example, if I showed something to other people before I came to 42, they wouldn’t care or pay attention to the details.
-People really care here, and will even walk through it with you for 3 hours and wait until you get it.
-Unlike a teacher, where they are gone after the class is over, there is continuous support and a passion for what they do, no one says they don’t have enough time because everybody is both a teacher as well as a student.
-Also, the tests are more practical, what you wish was at college is here.
+Everybody here is really passionate about things that most people would dismiss.
+For example, if I showed something to other people before I came to 42, they wouldn’t care or pay attention to the details.
+People really care here.
+They will even walk through it with you for 3 hours and wait until you get it.
+Unlike a teacher, where they are gone after the class is over, there is continuous support and a passion for what they do.
+No one says they don’t have enough time because everybody is both a teacher as well as a student.
+Also, the tests are more practical.
+What you wish was at college is here.
 Since it’s free, the motivation of 42 is that they simply care.

 What is the most challenging aspect?